nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 ## Websockets!

-Now that the back-end is almost complete, and our events are being constantly generated the next step is to start preparing for the client.
+Now that the back-end is almost complete and our events are being constantly generated.
+The next step is to start preparing for the client.

-Our events are going to be sent to the client (browser) through [STOMP](https://stomp.github.io/) (with websockets as the underlying mechanism).
+Our events are going to be sent to the client (browser) through [STOMP](https://stomp.github.io/) (with WebSockets as the underlying mechanism).

-In our particular case, think of [STOMP](https://stomp.github.io/) and websockets as having the same relationship as HTTP and TCP.
-STOMP, compared to a basic websockets implementation, provides us with a handful of abstractions.
+In our particular case, think of [STOMP](https://stomp.github.io/) and WebSockets as having the same relationship as HTTP and TCP.
+STOMP, compared to a basic WebSockets implementation, provides us with a handful of abstractions.

 ### Back-end configuration

-Websockets/STOMP support in Spring are very good, so to make things going it's simply a matter of configuration:
+Websockets/STOMP support in Spring is very good, so to make things going, it's simply a matter of configuration:

 ```java
 package net.andreinc.carsandpolice.config;